NickBurness/fizzBuzz/README.md

-# fizzBuzz
+# <p align=center>fizzBuzz

-solution to fizzBuzz with the result printed to the console. popular challenge completed using JavaScript
+My own solutions to the popular coding challenge "fizzBuzz" all solutions should print to the console.

+>JavaScript :heavy_check_mark:
+>Ruby
+>C#